sdiehl/typechecker-zoo/README.md

 Uses the method of _A Mechanical Formalization of Higher-Ranked Polymorphic Type Inference_.

+### Refinement Types

+A refinement-typed lambda calculus that discharges obligations to Z3 via Rust FFI bindings.

+Inspired by the Liquid Types approach of Rondon, Kawaguchi and Jhala.

 ### Calculus of Constructions

 The Calculus of Constructions with a hierarchy of non-cumulative universes, inductive types and universe polymorphism.
 Limited support for higher-order unification.

 Uses a bidirectional dependent typechecker outlined in _A universe polymorphic type system_ by Vladimir Voevodsky.

-### Type Classes

-Haskell-style type classes layered on top of Hindley-Milner, with superclasses, default methods, and dictionary-passing elaboration.
-Follows the qualified-types presentation from Mark Jones' _Typing Haskell in Haskell_.

-### Refinement Types

-A refinement-typed lambda calculus that discharges obligations to Z3 via Rust FFI bindings.

-Inspired by the Liquid Types approach of Rondon, Kawaguchi and Jhala.

 ### Row Polymorphism